monmima/main-aide-memoire/zzzz-notes/laravel/README.md

 ## Solving Different Bugs

+### 500 | Server Error showing up instead of app

+- Are you sure you have a .env file in your project?
+By default, it is excluded in the .gitignore file.

 ### Not being able to load CSS locally and remotely.

 - This is probably caused by the fact that you are using HTTP locally and HTTPS remotely.